What is a resource box?

 What is a reading list?

-A reading list (or list) behaves like a SCIS subject heading with one important difference – you are free to use whatever description you want to name the reading list.
+A reading list (or lists) behaves like a SCIS subject heading with one important difference – you are free to use whatever description you want to name the reading list.
 While SCIS subject headings should always follow the SCIS naming rules, which may not be familiar to your borrowers, you can choose names for reading lists that suit your own requirements.

 For more information on reading lists and how to create them see the following guides: